mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 # Enumeration

 Now, remember that, this tool does not hack for you, it is merely an aid to your existing expertise, so I would assume that we know how to PrivEsc a system and so and so, however, Sliver make our job a bit easier and faster in a sense.
-To futher our enumeration on a compromised system we can leverage built-in command instead of bringing our own tool for each case( eg: adcs, kerberosting) everytime.
+To further our enumeration on a compromised system we can leverage built-in command instead of bringing our own tool for each case( eg: adcs, kerberosting) every time.
 Sliver has what is called BOF extensions, Beacon Object File extensions, those can be accessed from armory, the "BOF manager" I guess.
 IMPORTANT: BOF Extensions are installed per-sliver client, they are not stored on the server.
 Thus extensions are not shared across operators, each operator must install the extension to use it.

 let's check the list of available BOFs